centre-for-humanities-computing/course-development/README.md

 3.  **Output** - establish thinking about what you expect to get out
 	-	Practical: determine how you want you input to be at the end of the process.

+### Break the problems down into smaller pieces
+### Turn those pieces into control flows

+## 4. Finding solutions - turning pseudocode into runnable code
+### Introduction
 **Finding answers to questions**
 In most cases, the answers you find to questions you are searching for will be sufficient, but not exact.
 Finding answers is about finding something that works similar to what you are building, then tweaking it to fit your use case.

-## 4. Finding solutions - turning pseudocode into runnable code
+### Match current tech to your control flow steps
+### Effective use of information gathering

+## 5. Optimizing code - producing better and more efficient solutions.
+### Introduction
+### Finding and following best practices
+### How to know what or when to optimize

+## Additional Examples Module
 **Examples**
 1. I am an historian and I need to go through 3000 documents to find specific people and list the sentences their names appear in.
 I can then read through those sentences manually to find which ones are relevant to my research.
 	-  Input